inigo/fossilregistry_extractor/README.md

 * ghana_converter - production figures from the Ghana National Petroleum Corporation provided by Fossil Fuel Registry at https://drive.google.com/drive/folders/1z5aByfrIyUi-KeiNjyz3uIKHdebOVV9d?usp=sharing
 * poland_converter - list of natural gas fields in Poland from the Polish Geological Institute
+* german_converter - gas and oil production, reserves and storage in Germany

+Not included:

+* Peru - earlier files (ResumEjec...) don't work with the Open Source libraries, but do work with the commercial pdftables.com.
+Later files (LARH...) appear to be scanned images and need OCR.

 # License